 - "Startcombat, player" isn't enough to make a NPC hostile.
 If they don't see the player when the dialogue result happens, they will never attack and will stay friendly.
 If they do attack, their hostility will fade after 72 hours outside of the cell.
 Use "SetFight" too.

 - Normal NPC hostiles such as bandits have 90 Fight, and won't attack if they have 100 Disposition with the player.
 Fight 100 will always attack.

-- You don't need to check if you've already given a journal entry in dialogue results: if you give the same entry again with Journal, nothing happens.
+- You don't need to check if you've already given a journal entry in dialogue results: if you give the same entry again with Journal, nothing happens (except for potentially Restarting or Finishing, if the entry has these options and another entry closed or reopened that journal before).
 This is different when out of dialogue: giving the same journal entry again in a script will give a journal update message (but still no repeat entry in the journal).

 - Giving a journal entry with no text (EMPTY) is the same as giving a journal that was already given: no journal entry and no update message in dialogue results, no journal entry but an update message if not in dialogue.
 You can silently "Finish" or "Restart" a journal with an empty journal entry given in dialogue.

 - A topic will not be hyperlinked in a dialogue line if no topic entry was available before that dialogue line's results.
 (Example: if the greeting "Help me!" gives Journal "MyJournal" 10 but the topic "Help" has no available entry before a Journal "MyJournal" >= 10 condition, "Help" will not be hyperlinked the first time you see "Help me!").

 - Choices should never be used in the Persuasion or Service Refusal tab.
 They won't lead to the same tab, but instead to greetings or to the last topic the player used.

 - Recompiling a script after editing the ID (that comes after "begin") will change the ID of that script.
 Start a new blank script.